ebloc/ebloc-broker/README.md

 $ sudo ./Driver.sh
 ```

-## Start Running Cluster using eBlocBroker
+## Running Cluster using eBlocBroker

 ### Cluster Side: How to register a cluster

-Please note the following:

 - If you do not have any `Federated Cloud ID` give an empty string: `""`.
 You can
   use `./registerCluster.py` to submit your jobs.